All DnD classes explained

 • Path of the Battlerager: A Dwarf-only subclass that's known for its spiky armor and unusual agility.

-• Path of the Beast: Can partially transform into a beast with extra-powerful attacks, additional movement, and the ability to curse their enemies.
+• Path of the Beast: These Barbarians shapeshift into beasts with extra fearsome attacks, staggering agility, and the ability to curse their enemies.

-• Path of the Giant: Grow large, throw axes that return like boomerangs, deal elemental damage, and even throw other creatures like weapons.
+• Path of the Giant: Grow large and throw elemental axes, or even throw other characters.

-• Path of the Storm Herald: Create a stormy aura that can deal out buffs and damage that get better over time.
+• Path of the Storm Herald: This subclass creates a stormy aura that can deal out buffs and damage that only grow stronger over time.

-• Path of Wild Magic: When they Rage, these Barbarians trigger random magical effects.
-They're also handy for buffing friends.
+• Path of Wild Magic: When they Rage, these Barbarians trigger random magical effects that are as useful as they are utterly chaotic.

 Wizards of the Coast art of a Bard 5e with DnD classes text overlaid on top.
 Text reads: Bard.
 Role - Utility, Support, Control.
 Main ability - Charisma.
 Best races - Halfling, Kenku.
 Best backgrounds - Charlatan, Entertainer.

-Overview: Often referred to as the 'jack of all trades' of the adventuring party, the charming Bard 5e is a versatile class that can be a huge benefit to teammates, both in battle and in social interactions.
+Overview: Often referred to as the 'jack of all trades' of the adventuring party, the charming Bard is a versatile class that can be a huge benefit to teammates, both in battle and in social interactions.
+They tend to have more skill proficiencies than anyone else, a spell list packed with strong support options, and oodles of Charisma.

-Strengths: Bards are masters of many different DnD skills and spells, which means they've heaps of utility in and outside of combat.
+Strengths: Bards are masters of many different skills and spells, which means they've heaps of utility.
 They can be tweaked to fit whatever role your party is missing, and they can have their fingers dipped in many pies at once.
 Want to be the party Face but still feel powerful in combat?
 That's the Bard, baby.

 Subclasses: